IainMacdonald/btap/pat_projects/CCR1150/Readme.md

-The change envelope R-value measure was edited to allow reduced R-values (by default lower values are ignored) The change roof R-value measure was edited to allow reduced R-values (by default lower values are ignored) The GSHP and DOAS script was altered to apply the system to all space types that have a defined usage (i.e. do not contain 'undefined' in the space type name)
+The change envelope R-value measure was edited to allow reduced R-values (by default lower values are ignored) The change roof R-value measure was edited to allow reduced R-values (by default lower values are ignored) The GSHP and DOAS script was altered to apply the system to all space types that have a defined usage (i.e. do not contain 'undefined' in the space type name).
+This works for the small office archetype but not for the large office (not sure why).
+Have not tested on any other archetype.

 ### Results